kubeflow/website/content/docs/pipelines/reference/component-spec.md

 * `description`: Description of the component.
 * `metadata`: Standard object's metadata:

     * `annotations`: A string key-value map used to add information about the component.
+        Currently, the annotations get translated to Kubernetes annotations when the component task is executed on Kubernetes.
 Current limitation: the key cannot contain more that one slash ("/").
-        The annotations get translated to Kubernetes annotations when the component task is executed.
 See more information in the
         [Kubernetes user guide](http://kubernetes.io/docs/user-guide/annotations).
+    * `labels`: Deprecated.
+Use `annotations`.

 ### Interface